DCI Board of Trustees:

 David is the owner and Principal Broker for The Columbia Company, an independent real estate brokerage serving clients in the greater DC and Baltimore metro areas.
 His committed leadership to his clients and agent ensures smooth & successful transactions for both buyers and sellers.
 As a premier service provider, honesty and caring about the quality of service provided to each client is paramount.

-Treasurer, Chair Finance Committee
+Treasurer, Finance Committee Chair

-Parent Trustee, Chair Public Affairs Committee
+Trustee, Chair Facilities Committee